TallKite/linnstrument-firmware/README.md

 -------- UPGRADING/UNINSTALLING --------

 IMPORTANT: Later on when you update the OS to a different version, you'll be asked if you want to uninstall microLinn.
-Say no (the red button) if you're updating to a newer version of microLinn.
+Say no (the red button in the middle) if you're updating to a newer version of microLinn.
 This avoids needlessly deleting your microtonal user settings.
-Say yes (the green button) otherwise, e.g. if you're going back to an official (non-microtonal) version of the firmware.
+Say yes (the blue button on the left) otherwise, e.g. if you're going back to an official (non-microtonal) version of the firmware.
 This does delete your microtonal user settings, which is necessary in order to avoid deleting all your other user settings plus your calibration data.
+If you're not sure, tap the green button on the right to exit the uninstall screen.

 -------- NON-MICROTONAL FEATURES --------